Open Network

 Independent Practitioners or Group Practices

-• An Independent Practitioner is a clinician who provides behavioral healthcare services and bills under their own Taxpayer Identification Number.
+• An Independent Practitioner is a clinician who provides behavioral health care services and bills under their own Taxpayer Identification Number (TIN).

-• A Group Practice employs multiple physicians or other licensed professionals who are individually enrolled in PROMISe but bill under the Group’s tax ID number.
-Group Practices under Pennsylvania Medicaid are restricted to a single licensing body (all group participants are psychologists or all are LCSWs, etc.) and does not allow for different licensed professionals to be enrolled in the same group practice.
+• A Group Practice employs multiple physicians or other licensed professionals who are individually enrolled in PROMISe but bill under the Group’s TIN.
+Group Practices under Pennsylvania Medicaid are restricted to a single licensing body (all group participants are solely psychologists, LCSWs, etc.) and do not allow different licensed professionals to be enrolled in the same group practice.

 The following licensed professionals are qualified to apply: